katcosgrove/devops-101-workshop/README.md

 ## Skill Level: Beginner

-Attendees do not need to be experts in or have experience using any of the technologies or pre-requisites involved in conduncting this workshop, aside from a functional understanding of Git and GitHub.
+Attendees do not need to be experts in or have experience using any of the technologies or pre-requisites involved in conducting this workshop, aside from a functional understanding of Git and GitHub.
 The intended audience is people still in school, junior developers, or anyone from a technical or tech-adjacent background who has no hands-on experience with DevOps practices and tooling.

 ## Prerequisites